-Do’s and don’ts of writing your personal statement
+The Dos and Don'ts of writing a personal statement

 Need some inspiration when writing your personal statement?
-We've got some top tips to help you get your UCAS application done in time for the deadline on 15 January.
+We've got some top tips to help you get your UCAS application done in time.

 Do play to your strengths!
 Remember that you want to stand out from the crowd so ensure you play on your key strengths and achievements.

-Do write an original personal statement - the Admissions Tutors and or/academic want an insight into the person who has written the statement.
+Do write an original personal statement - the Admissions Tutors and or/academics want an insight into the person who has written the statement.

 Do write clearly and succinctly and try not to get caught up in “big” words – be clear and direct whilst creating unique points, ideas, and examples.

 Do make yourself stand out!
 Show personality and enthusiasm alongside examples of your passions and interests outside of school/college such as volunteering.